 Continuing Education Activity

-Loop diuretics are medications used in the management and treatment of fluid overload conditions such as heart failure, nephrotic syndrome or cirrhosis, and hypertension in addition to edema.
-This activity reviews the indications, action, and contraindications for loop diuretics as a valuable agent in the management of fluid overload and hypertension.
+Loop diuretics are medications used in the management and treatment of fluid overload conditions such as heart failure, nephrotic syndrome or cirrhosis, and hypertension, in addition to edema.
+This activity reviews the indications, action, and contraindications for loop diuretics as a valuable agent in managing fluid overload and hypertension.
 This activity will highlight the mechanism of action, adverse event profile, and other key factors (e.g., off-label uses, dosing, pharmacodynamics, pharmacokinetics, monitoring, relevant interactions) pertinent for members of the interprofessional team in the management of patients with fluid overload and related conditions.

-- Identify the mechanism of action and indications for loop diuretics.
+- Identify the mechanism of action of loop diuretics.

-- Describe the adverse effects of loop diuretics.
+- Describe the potential adverse effects of loop diuretics.

 - Review types of loop diuretics and understand when to use which particular agent and which side effects belong to which drug.

 - Explain the importance of improving care coordination amongst the interprofessional team to enhance care coordination for patients receiving loop diuretics.

 Loop diuretics have been approved by the Food and Drug Administration (FDA) for treating conditions of edema associated with congestive heart failure, liver cirrhosis, and renal disease, including nephrotic syndrome.

 According to the 2014 ACCF/AHA Guideline for the Management of Heart Failure, patients admitted with heart failure (Stage C) with signs of fluid overload should be treated with intravenous loop diuretics to reduce morbidity.
 The ACCF/AHA has given a Class I recommendation for the use of diuretics (including loop diuretics) as the first-line treatment of heart failure with reduced left ventricular ejection fraction (HFrEF) and volume overload.